Spawners – the pinnacle of high-quality investing

 All of these spawners tend to have a few things in common.
 They have a great CEO, most of the time someone who has an important ownership in the business.
-This person is very inspirational for the company, has a clear vision, and has very long-term targets (like going to Mars).
+This person is very inspirational for the company, has a clear vision, and has very high targets (like going to Mars).
 Once the company could find a new product or service niche, they focus 100% on client satisfaction, introducing new standards (delivery next day, no quibble returns etc), taking advantage of competitors when they are reacting slowly.
 Their processes are improved all the time, and their Return on capital employed (ROCE) becomes remarkably high, following this the company goes back to its relentless work of finding and incubating new businesses using the cashflow created from the main businesses.
-These companies tend to not use leverage (borrow money) or they use this to access capital only to a low extent.
+These companies tend not to use leverage (borrow money) or they use leverage to a very low extent.

-It is however important to differentiate the spawner company from a diversified conglomerate owning different businesses, the main difference tending to be that the conglomerate usually has low ROCE and tends to be relatively highly leveraged – an example is AT&T. These companies tend to show what is named the conglomerate discount (a low price-earnings ratio) when investors value the company.
+It is however important to differentiate the spawner company from a diversified conglomerate owning multiple businesses.
+Compared with a spawner, the conglomerate usually has very low ROCE and tends to be relatively highly leveraged – an example is AT&T. These companies tend to show what is named the “conglomerate discount” (a low price-earnings ratio), their stock price trading at low prices.
 Compared with the conglomerate, a spawner will carry a relatively high multiplier, investors having high expectation from them.
 There could be moments when a spawner could become a conglomerate, as it may have been the case for Berkshire Hathaway in the last 10 years, when most of the new investments were made in bad companies: Kraft Heinz, airlines, banks (Wells Fargo), Precision Castparts, etc.

 Usually this would become the case when the spawner is so successful at generating free cashflow, as the company fails to re-invest it using the four methods for spawners I described above.
 Instead of having to make bad investments, it would be preferable for the company to return capital to investors in any of the following forms: dividends, special dividends, or to start a buyback strategy for the company.
 Some spawners like Microsoft, Nike, Apple are already paying a dividend every year.

-Berkshire Hathaway did not pay a dividend from 1967 but it has started buybacks since 2019, and they have also they reformulated their investment strategy making some interesting investments recently, most notable $1 billion investment in Snowflake.
+Berkshire Hathaway which did not pay a dividend since 1967 has started buybacks from 2019.
+They have also reformulated their investment strategy making some interesting investments recently, most notable $1 billion investment in Snowflake.